libbytanner/startup/notes.md

 It is helpful to remember that React creates a table of states, and React's job is to change and update the states.

 Login functionality -- create a js authorization state class, then just write functions line "onLogin" and "onLogout" in which you change the authorization state, which then routes to a different page.

+Hooks manage state-- with hooks you can change the state of different